High Fidelity Visualization of What Your Self-Supervised Representation Knows About: A hierarchical diffusion model for unconditional generation

 \section{A hierarchical diffusion model for unconditional generation}

 We provided a novel and conditional generative model based on a given latent representation e.g. from a SSL embedding, and a diffusion model.
-This provided tremendous insights into interpreting what is encoded in those representations.
+This allows visualizing and thus provides insight regarding what is or isn't encoded in a particular representations.
 We can go one step further and augment this conditional model with an unconditional one that can generate those representations.
 This will provide us with the ability to generate new samples without the need to condition on a given input.
 As a by-product, it will allow us to quantify the quality of our generative process in an unconditional manner to fairly compare against state-of-the-art generative models.

 We shall recall that our goal is to employ the conditional generative model to provide understanding into learned (SSL) representations.
 The unconditional model is only developed to compare our generative model and ensure that its quality is reliable for any further down analysis.
 As such, we propose to learn the representation distribution in a very simple manner via the usual Kernel Density Estimation (KDE).
 That is, the distribution is modeled as